 Another popular choice is to join the winter or summer schools arranged by Tallinn or Tartu Universities.
 These intensive courses, which last three or four weeks on average, are competitively priced, come with cultural activities and excursions and are taught in either English or Finnish.
 They attract a wide variety of attendees from all over the globe (and all walks of life) and can be a fantastic way of kickstarting your learning.

 Once you have a basic grasp of the language, there are several options for “language exchange” to practice your skills.
-As well as the choice of advertising in one of the universities or through a local Facebook group, in Tallinn there is a popular “Foreigners Learning Estonian” group, who meet several times a week to practice, alongside a native speaker or two, as well as sharing a meal or a drink at Kamahouse cafe in Kopli.
+As well as the choice of advertising in one of the universities or through a local Facebook group, in Tallinn there is a popular “Foreigners Learning Estonian” group, who meet several times a week to practice, alongside a native speaker or two.
 Look up the group on Facebook for the most up to date details, meeting times and locations.

 There are many options to learn some Estonian online or from language course books and CDs.
 As most foreigners find the pronunciation of the words most challenging, using a guide with audio content is essential – these are available through YouTube, private web-based language schools and online courses.
 Just try to pronounce kuuuurija (moon explorer) or jäääär (the edge of the ice) without help.

 To get up to speed with the basics, try Lingvist’s Essential Estonian.
 The Estonian startup, which uses artificial intelligence to make learning faster and more efficient, released a compact course of 100 essential phrases in Estonian that’s available through their app for free.